nareshmahato332/deploymentscript/README.md

 # steps:-

-# 1. You must have ubuntu 16 or 18 0S with Bash shell.
+# 1. You must have ubuntu 18 0S with Bash shell.

 # 2. prerequisite software:-